 Lydia frowned as she looked back up in awe.
 How could he not feel that?

-“Yes, Your Holiness,” Lydia’s eyes soon glistened with tears once more.
+“Yes, Your Holiness,” Lydia’s gaze soon glistened with tears once more.
 “Thank you, for saving my family that day and introducing me to the joy of my life.”

 “And I’m sorry for your loss,” Tara’s soothing voice came with a pained smile.